 - Religious or cultural beliefs do not permit or frown on divorce.

 3 Tips to Deal with a Sexless Marriage

 1. Consider Marriage Counseling

-Whenever you’re experiencing a myriad of relationship problems but you and your spouse aren’t ready to call it quits, find a good marriage counselor and/or sex therapist and start talking!
+If you’re experiencing relationship problems but you and your spouse aren’t ready to call it quits, find a good marriage counselor and/or sex therapist and start talking!
 These folks have devoted their lives to fostering healthy marriages (and sex lives), and you shouldn’t discount their hard-won wisdom.